paulxiep/portfolio/7_wonders/README.md

 Wonder json and change information were obtained from the same source.

-1st phase: basic engine build (more to come)
+1st phase: basic engine build (more to come - wonders will be ignored in the 1st phase)

     - Created base elements class and Game class
     - Made Game class a Gymnasium Env class
     - Defined action and observation space.
+    - Implemented Effect on Board

 Structure of the current project (again, it's in very early stage):